From June 11th to June 15th, the ACM Special Interest Group on Electronic Commerce (SIGECOM) held its eighth conference in San Diego, California.

 There were a good number of accepted papers for the conference, and I was able to hunt a few of them down online.

 Budget Optimization in Search-Based Advertising Auctions (pdf)

-Cliff Stein from Columbia University; Jon Feldman, S. Muthukrishnan, and Martin Pal from Google > > Google described some of its janitors in a recent patent application. > > Google has been working on extracting data from a wide variety of sources on the Web, but there are > problems with a lot of that information.
+Cliff Stein from Columbia University; Jon Feldman, S. Muthukrishnan, and Martin Pal from Google

+Google described some of the Janitors it uses to crawl facts on the Web in a recent patent application.

+Google has been working on extracting data from a wide variety of sources on the Web, but there are problems with a lot of that information.
 Some examples:

 One site may use a certain format to present information, while other pages use different formats.

 Information from one web page may contradict information from others.